-Now if the quotes you got from CSC and Amerifreight are a bit pricy for you, and you don’t mind handling more of the details yourself, there is another option: uShip.com. uShip could be described as the eBay of shipping.
+Now if the quotes you got from VTS and Amerifreight are a bit pricy for you, and you don’t mind handling more of the details yourself, there is another option: uShip.com. uShip could be described as the eBay of shipping.
 Basically, you post what you want shipped and then shipping providers who have extra space in their loads make bids on how cheaply they can ship your items for you.
 Their directory includes over 216,000 shipping providers, and it gives those shippers an opportunity to sell space that would otherwise go wasted, so you’re likely to get a very competitive rate on your shipment.

 They even offer a Bid Price Evaluator that compares the bids you’ve received with ones that others have received on similar shipments, and lets you know if you can expect an even lower one to come in.
-To get an estimate of how much you would pay with uShip, you can use this form:
+Click here to get a quote from uShip.com.

 Now, uShip will definitely help you get a great quote on shipping your vehicle.
 After that though, it is important that you research the shipping provider who makes you an offer.
 Make sure you take a look at the shipper’s rating on uShip, their rating on TransportReviews.com, their BBB Rating, and their shipping insurance policy before accepting a bid.